 In April 2017, PACE approved the report and resolution on the Interpol reform.
 This is a result of a three-year work of the PACE Committee on Legal Affairs and Human Rights and Rapporteur Bernd Fabritius.
 We would like to express our gratitude to the PACE for the report, which has become an important stimulus, triggering further changes in Interpol.
 Currently, the next step is timely development of a new report, aimed at monitoring the implementation of the reform.

-This report, produced by the Open Dialog Foundation, is a continuation of the painstaking work on improving the Interpol system.
+This report, produced by the Open Dialogue Foundation, is a continuation of the painstaking work on improving the Interpol system.
 We have analysed the positive changes and shortcomings of the refugee protection policy, the policy of publicity of requests for an international alert, as well as the work of the Commission for the Control of Interpol’s Files and data protection officers.
 The issue of the prospects of reforms in connection with the appointment of the new leadership of Interpol has also been raised.
 We suggested additional expertise and recommendations, as well as a concrete mechanism for effective implementation of the reforms both at the level of legislation and the structure of Interpol.

 The report examines 25 cases which serve as examples of misuse of Interpol for political purposes.
 The misuse in the cases was committed by countries, such as: Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, China, Azerbaijan, Turkey and Moldova.

-The Open Dialog Foundation hereby expresses its gratitude to the human rights organisation ‘Destination Justice’ for its cooperation in promoting the reform of Interpol.
+The Open Dialogue Foundation hereby expresses its gratitude to the human rights organisation ‘Destination Justice’ for its cooperation in promoting the reform of Interpol.
 We also carry out communication and exchange of expert opinions with representatives of ‘Fair Trial’.
 We highly appreciate the fact that Interpol began to heed representatives of the civil society, and we look forward to a further constructive dialogue with the Organisation.

 2. The reform of Interpol: The first steps and first achievements